SOM-CPC: Unsupervised Contrastive Learning with Self-Organizing Maps for Structured Representations of High-Rate Time Series: Discussion

-We believe that the SOM-CPC model opens up new research directions for interpretable representation learning of time series.
-Directions for further research include investigation to whether additions like the soft-cluster assignment, cluster hardening loss or a Gaussian latent prior - which have shown to improve the SOM-VAE model \cite{Manduchi2021} - improve SOM-CPC performance as well.
+We believe that SOM-CPC will facilitate knowledge discovery in real-life time series and opens up new research directions for representation learning of time series.
+Directions include investigation to whether additions like the soft-cluster assignment, cluster hardening loss or a Gaussian latent prior - which have shown to improve the SOM-VAE model \citep{Manduchi2021} - improve SOM-CPC performance as well.
+Moreover, the CPC objective assumes slowly-changing data characteristics within the time frame in which positive samples are drawn.
+A multi-modal variational future prediction could possibly improve performance for data that do not meet this assumption.